POS Hardware

 - Enough ports for every device you need at checkout

-Why it matters: Self-checkout is now standard not a luxury.
+- Self-Checkout That Fits Your Store Why it matters: Self-checkout is now standard not a luxury.
 It cuts down heavy lines, gives customers control, and allows you to shift staff to priority roles.
+How it helps:

-How it helps:- Keeps lines moving, especially during busy spells.
+- Keeps lines moving, especially during busy spells.

 - Frees associates to step in where they’re needed most.